Minus345/sAcn-ArtNet-to-EnttecDmxUsbPro/README.md

 sAcn to EnttecDmxUsbPro phyton script

 Tipp:
-`python -m DMXEnttecPro.utils`
+- `python -m DMXEnttecPro.utils`
   find usb Port
+- you have to be root

 ## Used librarys: